awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 # Customizing document metadata during the ingestion process<a name="custom-document-enrichment"></a>

 You can alter your document metadata or attributes and content during the document ingestion process\.
-Amazon Kendra *Custom Document Enrichment* tool allows you to create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra\.
-This means you can manipulate and ingest your data on the fly\.
+With Amazon Kendra *Custom Document Enrichment* tool, you can create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra\.
+This means you can manipulate and ingest your data as you need\.

-This tool gives you control over how your documents should be treated and ingested into Amazon Kendra\.
+This tool gives you control over how your documents are treated and ingested into Amazon Kendra\.
 For example, you can scrub personally identifiable information in the document metadata while ingesting your documents into Amazon Kendra\.

-Another way you can use this tool is to invoke a Lambda function in AWS Lambda to run Optimal Character Recognition \(OCR\) on images, translation on text, and other tasks for preparing the data for search or analysis\.
+Another way that you can use this tool is to invoke a Lambda function in AWS Lambda to run Optical Character Recognition \(OCR\) on images, translation on text, and other tasks for preparing the data for search or analysis\.
 For example, you can invoke a function to run OCR on images\.
 The function could interpret text from images and treat each image as a textual document\.
 A company that receives mailed\-in customer surveys and stores these surveys as images could ingest these images as textual documents into Amazon Kendra\.
-The company could then search for valuable customer survey information in Amazon Kendra\.
-The company could also scrub or remove customer identification numbers associated with the surveys to protect customer privacy\.
+The company can then search for valuable customer survey information in Amazon Kendra\.
+The company can also scrub or remove customer identification numbers associated with the surveys to protect customer privacy\.

 ## How Custom Document Enrichment works<a name="how-custom-document-enrichment-works"></a>